scijs/ndarray/README.md

 Creates an array filled with zeros.

 * `shape` is the shape of the array to create
 * `dtype` is the datatype of the array to create.
 Must be one of the types specified in the above list.
+(Default: `"float64"`)
 * `order` is the order of the components of the array.
+(Default: row-major)

 Returns a view of a newly allocated array.